meteor518/Edema-segmentation/README.md

 # Edeme-segmentation

 There are 19 OCT images for each eyeball.
 First, we segment the edemas of each OCT image.
+Sencond, we combined all images to display the edemas.

 The project mainly achieved the following two parts: image preprocessing;edema segmentation and display.